raspberrypilearning/physical-computing-with-python/motors.md

     b.off()
     ```

-    The motor should now spin forwards for 5 seconds, then backwards for 5 seconds, and repeat 5 times, then stop.
+    The motor should now spin forwards for 5 seconds then backwards for 5 seconds, repeat this 5 times, and then stop.

 ## PWM